-- 3. APPROVAL TO AMEND THE RESTATED ARTICLES OF INCORPORATION - // FOR the proposal to amend the Restated Articles of Incorporation to increase the number of authorized common shares from 10,000,000 to 50,000,000 - // AGAINST the proposal to amend the Restated Articles of Incorporation to increase the number of authorized common shares from 10,000,000 to 50,000,000 - 4.
-IN ACCORDANCE WITH THEIR BEST JUDGMENT WITH RESPECT TO ANY OTHER MATTERS THAT MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENT THEREOF.
+APPROVAL TO AMEND THE RESTATED ARTICLES OF INCORPORATION

+- FOR the proposal to amend the Restated Articles of Incorporation to increase the number of authorized common shares from 10,000,000 to 50,000,000 in connection with the mergers of United with North Point Bancshares, Inc. and 11 Independent Bancshares, Inc. and for other corporate purposes. - AGAINST the proposal to amend the Restated Articles of 11 Incorporation to increase the number of authorized common shares from 10,000,000 to 50,000,000 in connection with the mergers of United with North Point Bancshares, Inc. and Independent Bancshares, Inc. and for other corporate purposes. - IN ACCORDANCE WITH THEIR BEST JUDGMENT WITH RESPECT TO ANY OTHER MATTERS THAT MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENT 4.
+THEREOF.